-A: At the Law Offices of Edward A. Smith, our attorneys generally recommend a policy with at least $100,000/$300,000 in uninsured/underinsured bodily injury coverage.
+A: At the Edward A Smith Law Offices, our attorneys generally recommend a policy with at least $100,000/$300,000 in uninsured/underinsured bodily injury coverage.
 That means in the event of an accident, each person is covered and insured for up to $100,000, and you have up to $300,000 of total coverage per incident. $100,000 per person generally is enough to cover medical expenses, loss of income, and pain and suffering of all but the more serious injuries.

 Yuba City Auto Accident Attorney

 I’m Ed Smith, a Yuba City auto accident attorney.
 If you or a loved one is seriously hurt in a car accident that was not your fault, please call me at (530) 392-9400 or you can reach me toll-free at (800) 404-5400.